 That is why you should stop procrastinating and back up data on all your devices on March 31st.
 It is now easier and quicker than ever!

 World Backup Day was started in 2011, by digital consultant Ismail Jadun .
-Jadun saw a post on Reddit, where a user wrote about losing their hard drive and wishing someone had reminded them about how important it is to backup your data.
+Jadun saw a post on Reddit, where someone mentioned losing their hard drive and Wished someone reminded them how important it is to backup data.

 Backing up your data is extremely important for safety reasons too.
-Data that is not backed up and protected is more at risk of being hacked or stolen by viruses.
+Data that is not backed up and protected is more prone to be hacked or stolen by viruses.

 How to Take Part in World Backup Day

 Celebrate this day as it is intended: take time to sit down and back up all of your devices.
 Also, set a reminder to do it more regularly and not only on one day of the year.